vsoch/helpme/README.md

  - `helpme github` posts an issue on a Github board
  - `helpme uservoice` creates a ticket on uservoice
+ - `helpme discourse` creates a post on a discourse board

 Please [post issues](https://www.github.com/vsoch/helpme/issues)
 with questions, feedback, or just to say hello, and see our [complete documentation here](https://vsoch.github.io/helpme).